ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    * orog (fx, longitude, latitude)
    * pr (atmos, daily or hourly mean, longitude, latitude, time)
+   * tas (atmos, daily or hourly mean, longitude, latitude, time)

+   Either potential evapotranspiration can be provided:

+   * evspsblpot(atmos, daily or hourly mean, longitude, latitude, time)

+   or it can be derived from tas, psl, rsds, and rsdt using the De Bruin formula, in that case the following variables need to be provided:

    * psl (atmos, daily or hourly mean, longitude, latitude, time)
    * rsds (atmos, daily or hourly mean, longitude, latitude, time)
    * rsdt (atmos, daily or hourly mean, longitude, latitude, time)
-   * tas (atmos, daily or hourly mean, longitude, latitude, time)

 Observations and reformat scripts